THE GREAT AUSSIE/NEW ZEALAND MANUKA DISPUTE!!

 MGO vs UMF explained

 The first to appear was the UMF (Unique Manuka Factor).
-This term appeared at a time that no one really knew exactly what it was that gave the Manuka honey its Peroxide Activity (all honeys produce non-Peroxide Activity or TA = Total Activity).
+This term appeared at a time that no one really knew exactly what it was that gave the Manuka honey its non-peroxide Activity (all honeys produce varying degrees of Peroxide Activity or TA = Total Activity).

 In 1981 A professor at the New Zealand Waikato University by the name of Peter Molan set about researching properties in Manuka honey.
 After all, Tea Tree oil was already known to have healing qualities.